Office 365 Sensitivity Labels

 Following the migration, the original AIP labels and protection templates are still available through the Azure portal, but any work on labels intended for use within Office 365 should be done via Security and Compliance Center (Figure 1).

-The SCC displays labels in order of precedence with the label with the lowest sensitivity at the top of the list and the one with the highest sensitivity at the bottom.
-The order is important because if a user removes a label or replaces it with another label, they might be asked to justify this action.
-Because of this, another post-migration task is to review the list of labels to ensure that the correct order is kept.
-This should also be done after the creation of a new label.
+The SCC displays labels in order of precedence with the label with the lowest sensitivity at the top of the list and the one with the highest sensitivity at the bottom, and you should take care to create labels in order of sensitivity.
+You can move labels up or down in the list using commands exposed in the ellipsis menu.
+The order becomes important when a user removes a label or replaces it with another label, because if the new label is of lower sensitivity, label settings might require them to justify this action.
+Another post-migration task is therefore to review the list of labels to ensure that the correct order is kept.
+The check for sensitivity order should also be done after the creation of a new label.